zalando/gulp-check-unused-css/README.md

 ## Options

 * ``ignore``: Array containing strings and/or regexes, if an unused class matches one of it, it is ignored.
-* ``globals``: Predefined sets of ignored classes.
+* ``globals``: Array of strings identifying predefined sets of ignored classes.
 * ``angular``: Boolean, passing ``true`` will turn the support for ``ng-class`` on.

 ## Ignoring classes

-This plugin is inspired by the workflow at Github, where a build fails if the classes used in the CSS and the templates do not overlap exactly.
+This plugin is inspired by the [workflow at Github](http://markdotto.com/2014/07/23/githubs-css/#linting), where a build fails if the classes used in the CSS and the templates do not overlap exactly.
 However, most of us do not write 100 % of the CSS ourselves but rely on frameworks such as Bootstrap.
 That's why there are some options available to ignore "global" or "vendor" classes.

 You can provide a list of class names or regular expressions that should be ignored.